 - 8 ounces pineapple chunks (drained)

-Mix together yellow cake mix according to package instructions and pour the batter over the pineapple slices.
+- Mix together yellow cake mix according to package instructions (swap out the water for pineapple juice for extra flavor!) and pour the batter over the pineapple slices.